 - Line shop vacuums with a plastic bag, which traps irritants and makes debris disposal easy.

-- If you suffer from asthma and allergies — 60 million people in the U.S. do — hire a professional to remove the debris.
+- If you suffer from allergies — 50 million people in the U.S. do, according to the American College of Allergy, Asthma, and Immunology — hire a professional to remove the debris.
 Prices for pro attic cleaning vary depending on region and nature of the cleanup.
 Get an estimate before hiring a cleaning contractor.

 Keeping Irritants Out of Your Attic

-Preventing mold growth and sealing out insects and vermin helps reduce irritants in your attic.
+Preventing mold growth and sealing out insects and vermin help reduce irritants in your attic.

 Mold: Small roof leaks and old, cracked caulking can let in moisture, which may lead to mold damage.
 Once a year, and after each big storm, walk around your home to inspect your roof from all angles.
 Repair any loose, missing, or broken shingles.
 Check windows for missing caulking or cracked panes.

 Don’t bother buying a home mold test kit, which may register mold spores that are constantly in the air anyway.
-If you suspect mold, or can see a mold-covered area that’s larger than about 10 sq. ft., call a certified indoor air quality professional to evaluate your situation.
+If you suspect mold or can see a mold-covered area that’s larger than about 10 square feet, call a certified indoor air quality professional to evaluate your situation.

 Dust: Many of those tiny dust mites you see floating around are really dust mite particles, roach parts, and vermin dander made of dried saliva, urine, and feces.